HIVIZ Shooting Tips

 Shooting Tip #1: Determine Eye Dominance

-With both eyes open point your index finger at an object across the room.
+With both eyes open, point your index finger at an object across the room.
 Now close your left eye.
-If you are still pointing at the object, as in #3, you are right eye dominant.
-If it appears you are pointing to the side of the object, as in #4, you are left eye dominant.
-There are varying degrees of eye dominance, but this is the most basic test.
-Previous solutions to cross-eye dominance ranged from switching shoulders to obscuring the vision of the offending eye.
-Magni-Optic® technology solves it instantly.
+If you are still pointing at the object, as in image #3, you are right-eye dominant.
+If it appears you are pointing to the side of the object, as in #4, you are left-eye dominant.
+There are varying degrees of eye dominance, but this simple test to see if you are affected.
+Previous solutions to cross-eye dominance ranged from switching shoulders to obscuring the vision of the offending eye, but HIVIZ Magni-Optics® technology solves it instantly.

-Shooting Tip #2: Using the TriViz as a Rangefinder
+Shooting Tip #2: Using the TriViz Sight as a Rangefinder

-Draw a bead on the bird’s head and…well, you know the rest.
+Draw a bead on the bird’s head and pull the trigger!

-Shooting Tip #3: Change Stance on Report Pair
+Shooting Tip #3: Change Your Stance on Report Pair

 Shooting Tip #4: Keep Your Cheek Against the Stock

 If you want to stop lifting your head when you shoot, try this: place a $20 bill between your cheek and the stock and agree with your buddy that if it hits the ground, he gets to keep it.
-Repeat as necessary.The worse your head-lifting habit, the more expensive the lesson.
-For some people, the lesson only costs $20… others require hundreds of dollars.
+Repeat as necessary.The worse your head-lifting habit, the more expensive the lesson!

 Regardless of the lead method you choose, follow-through is one of the most critical elements of a successful shot.